dequelabs/axe-android/README.md

 - It is not specific to a given flavor.
 - It is not specific to an Android Version more than 2 major versions back.

-we will either
+we will do one of the following

 1. Fix the false positive.
-2. Demote it to a Best Practice.
+2. Demote it to `Experimental`.
+3. Respond in some other substantive way given the nature of the report.

 within 2 weeks AND the view hierarchy that exposed that false positive will remain a part of our test suite until that test case is no longer valid.